 No. The owners and staff do not hold any degree in law.
 We will refer you to your lawyer if a question or circumstance arises which requires legal advice.

-Most manufacturers check their own company database to check for their own liens.
-They do not check the state.
+Most manufacturers check their own company database to check for their own liens or to verify the seller is the most recent owner of record.
+They do not check UCCs.
 If the note was moved to a different creditor, they won’t show it.
-They also do not locate blanket liens which encumber “all equipment, inventory” or “all assets”.
+They also do not locate blanket liens, or surety bonds which encumber “all equipment, inventory” or “all assets”.

 Yes.
 Ground Clearance carries $1,000,000 in Errors and Omissions insurance.
 Though we provide more extensive services than other lien search companies, we have not had issue to use the insurance.